 Special Installation - Moldings, repairs, squeaks

 Wood technology - Species, characteristics, milling

-* Offers principles of wood flooring introductory class.
+* Offers basic installation introductory class.
 Costs run $595 for NWFA members and $695 for non members with our our last update.

 Watch an overview of this school on video dated September 2010.